LumeWeb/portal-sync-demo/milestones/import_offline/index.md

 ## Monitoring and Verification

-- For the seeding process, monitor the console output of `simple-seeder`.
+- For the seeding process, monitor the console output of `@lumeweb/portal-sync-simple-seeder`.
 It should show connection status and activity related to serving the data.
 - For the import process, watch the console output of the import tool for each file.
 It should indicate successful imports despite the primary portal being offline.
 - You can verify the imports in Renterd by navigating to:
   ```